jue0nkim/jue0nkim.github.io/_projects/project_gohanora.md

 ---
 layout: page
 title: Gohanora
-description:
+description: modern reenactment of Confucian scholars
 img: assets/img/gohanora_group.jpg
 importance: 2
 category: Personal
 related_publications: false
 ---

 The Gohanora is an annual event, **modern reenactment of Confucian scholars** appealing to the king during the Joseon dynasty.
 SKKU is **a successor of Sunkyunkwan** which is the foremost educational institution in Korea, making it **the oldest university**in the country.

 <div class="row">